 With bright purple-red leaves, ‘Red Acre’ is sure to make a beautiful addition to both your garden and your plate.

-Growers in Zones 3-9 can plant this open-pollinated heirloom.
-If provided with full sun, adequate drainage, and sufficient water, heads weighing up to 4 pounds will be ready to harvest in 75-100 days.
+Growers in Zones 3 to 9 can plant this open-pollinated heirloom.
+If provided with full sun, adequate drainage, and sufficient water, heads weighing up to four pounds will be ready to harvest in 75 to 100 days.

 I personally love to enjoy its sweet flavor raw in salads and slaws.